 07-08 pm and

-Note: They regularly change these time schedules depending upon the rush and for other administrative purpose.
+Note: They regularly change these time schedules depending upon the rush and for other administrative purposes.
 So keep on watching the official site.
-Anyhow I have been regularly observing these changes and make necessary edits accordingly.
+Anyhow, I have been regularly observing these changes and make necessary edits accordingly.

 You need to keep on changing your date option to book a ticket as the screen always shows the position as "Quota Full".